jhpyle/docassemble/_docs/interviews.md

 {% endhighlight %}

-You should adjust the width and height of the [iframe] based on what makes sense for the web page.  **docassemble** can handle a variety of sizes, but make sure you test the user experience both on desktop and on mobile.
-Since embedded interviews are often less than ideal for mobile users, you can use the [`go full screen`] feature to cause the interview to "go full screen" on the user's device once the user starts interacting with it.
+You should adjust the width and height of the [iframe] based on what makes sense for the web page.
+The Docassemble Framework can handle a variety of sizes, but make sure you test the user experience both on desktop and on mobile.
+Since embedded Stewards are often less than ideal for mobile users, you can use the [`go full screen`] feature to cause the Steward to "go full screen" on the user's device once the user starts interacting with it.

-## <a name="reset"></a>Starting an interview from the beginning
+## <a name="reset"></a>Restarting an Interview Session

-The **docassemble** web application uses browser cookies to keep track of the user's current interview session.
-If the user starts an interview, then navigates to a different page, and then navigates to `/interview` on the **docassemble** server with no URL parameters, or with an `i` parameter that is the same as the `i` parameter of the current interview session, the user will be redirected to where they left off in the previous session.
+Stewards use browser cookies to keep track of the user's current interview session.
+If the user starts an interview session with a Steward, then navigates to a different page, and then navigates to `/interview` on the [server] with no URL parameters, or with an `i` parameter that is the same as the `i` parameter of the current interview session, the user will be redirected to where they left off in the previous interview session.

 <a name="new_session"></a>If you want to be able to provide your users
-with a URL that always starts a fresh interview session, and will not resume an existing session, include `&new_session=1` in the URL.
+with a URL that always starts a fresh interview session with the Steward, and will not resume an existing session, include `&new_session=1` in the URL.
-Whenever this link is clicked (or the [iframe] is drawn), the interview will start at the beginning, even if the user had just been in a session of the same interview.
-The prior session, if any, is preserved.
+Whenever this link is clicked (or the [iframe] is drawn), the Steward will start the interview session at the beginning, even if the user had just been in a session of the same interview.
+The prior interview session, if any, is preserved.

-If you add `&reset=1` to the end of an interview URL, this will have the same effect as `&new_session=1`, but if the user had just been in a session with the same interview, that session will be deleted.
+If you add `&reset=1` to the end of a interview's URL, this will have the same effect as `&new_session=1`, but if the user had just been in a session with the same interview, that session will be deleted.
 In this cirumstance, adding `&reset=1` is like a "restart" operation.

-If the user is in interview session, and then clicks a link to an interview with a different `i` parameter, this has the same effect as if `&new_session=1` had been added; a fresh interview will always be started.
+If the user is in an interview session, and then clicks a link with a different `i` parameter, this has the same effect as if `&new_session=1` had been added; a fresh interview session will always be started.

 For other session restarting options, see the `'restart'` and `'new_session'` options for the [`url_of()`] and [`command()`] functions, and the `restart` and `new_session` [special buttons].

-# <a name="howstored"></a>How answers are stored
+# <a name="howstored"></a>How Answers are Stored

-When a user starts a new interview, a new "variable store" is created.
+When a user starts a new interview session with a Steward, a new "variable store" is created.
-A variable store is a [Python dictionary] containing the names of the variables that get defined during the course of the interview, such as `favorite_animal` in the example interview above.
-The variable store is saved on the **docassemble** server.
+A variable store is a [Python dictionary] containing the names of the variables that get defined during the course of the interview session, such as `favorite_animal` in the example Steward above.
+The variable store is then saved in the [server]'s [database].

-**docassemble** keeps a copy of the variable store for every step of the interview.
-If the user presses the **docassemble** back button (not the browser back button), **docassemble** will restore the variable store to the next earliest version.
+The Steward keeps a copy of the variable store in the server's database for every step of an interview session.
+If the user presses the Steward's back button (not the browser back button), the Steward will restore the variable store to the next earliest version.

-# <a name="comingback"></a>Leaving an interview and coming back
+# <a name="comingback"></a>Leaving an Interview Session and Coming Back

-If the user is not logged in through **docassemble**'s [username and password system], then the user's progress through an interview will be lost if the web browser is closed.
+If the user is not logged in through the Docassemble Framework's [username and password system], then the user's progress through an interview session with a Steward will be lost if the web browser is closed.

-If the user is logged in, however, then when the user logs in again, the user will be able to resume the interview where he left off.
+If the user is logged in, however, then when the user logs in again, the user will be able to resume the interview session where one left off.

-If a new user starts an interview without being logged in, and then clicks the link to log in, and then clicks the link to register, the user will be logged in and will immediately be directed back to the interview they had been using, and they will immediately pick up where they left off.
+If a new user starts an interview session without being logged in, and then clicks the link to log in, and then clicks the link to register, the user will be logged in and will immediately be directed back to the Steward and the interview session they had been using, and they will immediately pick up where they left off.

-If a logged-inuser leaves an interview without completing it, closes their browser, then opens their browser at a later time, and visits the interview link again, they will start a new interview session.
-If they then log in using the menu in the corner, they will be directed to the `/interviews` page, where they will see two interview sessions listed, including their original session and the session they just started.
+If a logged-in user leaves an interview session without completing it, closes their browser, then opens their browser at a later time, and visits the interview's link again, they will start a new interview session with that Steward.
+If they then log in using the menu in the corner, they will be directed to the `/interviews` page, where they will see two interview sessions with that Steward listed, including their original session and the session they just started.

-If your users will only ever need to use a single session of an interview, you might want to change the code of your interview so that they have a different experience.
-For example, you might want to start your interview with a multiple-choice question that asks the user if they are a new user or a returning user.
+If your users will only ever need to use a single interview session with a Steward, you might want to change the [DALang] code of your Steward so that they have a different experience.
+For example, you might want to start your Steward with a multiple-choice question that asks the user if they are a new user or a returning user.
 If they are a returning user.